 - 2+ wireless lavalier microphones + click here to choose which type of microphone you need (especially useful for both studio and classroom recording situations

-- 1 Wacom tablet (especially useful for doing very accurate edits of photographs in conjunction with post-processing software programs like Photoshop, Lightroom CC or ON1 RAW)1+ 360o video camera (especially useful for 360opanoramic field recordings in the wild)
+- 1 Wacom tablet (especially useful for doing very accurate edits of photographs in conjunction with post-processing software programs like Photoshop, Lightroom CC or ON1 RAW)

 - 2+ pairs of Superhexa smart glasses (these glasses show what users are gazing at and where they are looking, which could be especially useful for Mondadan style multimodal studies of bodies in motion.
 These glasses have a maximum recording time of 30 minutes.
-They may prove to be a useful alternative to the kind of eye tracking equipment used by Peter Auer and his associates in their walking in the woods studies.
-Since each pair of glasses livestreams video + audio tracks to separate URLs, this technology may also eventually help disambiguate individual participants engaged in noisy, small group interactions in the classroom, particularly if it is used in conjunction with the specialized transcription program Transana that is discussed in the Software section below.
+They may prove to be a useful alternative to the kind of hugely expensive ($22K!) eye tracking glasses used by Peter Auer and his associates in their walking in the woods studies.
+Since each pair of Superhexa glasses livestreams video + audio tracks to separate URLs, this technology may also eventually help disambiguate individual participants engaged in noisy, small group interactions in the classroom, particularly if it is used in conjunction with the specialized transcription program Transana that is discussed in the Software section below.
 Note: Superhexa is a small Chinese start up which may (or may not) get blown out of the water when Apple finally gets its act together and comes out with their rumored Apple Glasses).
 Or maybe some other big tech giant will beat Apple to the punch, who knows?
 Please be aware that, like many other Chinese start ups, their tech support is absolutely terrible, which may be a deal breaker.